hobinrude/ComfyUI_DWposeDeluxe/README.md

 These can be installed by running `pip install -r requirements.txt` from within the node's directory.
 If you're using CUDA 11.X or 13.X modify the TensorRT version in `requirements.txt` accordingly.

+or install manually with:
+`pip install tensorrt-cu11`
+`pip install tensorrt-cu13`

 To use without GPU support a CPU `onnxruntime` is needed.
 Manually change it in `requirements.txt`.

 ### Acknowledgements & License